-The first installment in our countdown of delicious and wallet-friendly Oahu food finds (plus one helpful note for bus-tourists with limited lunch choices).
+Eating in Hawaii can be expensive - unless you know where to go!
+Here's the first installment in our countdown of delicious and wallet-friendly Oahu cheap eats, plus one helpful note for bus-tourists with limited lunch choices.

 I don't know about you, but Mr B and I are a lot more at home eating at a picnic table in the middle of a food pod than sitting in a satin-padded chair draped with a starched linen napkin.

 Don't get me wrong - we love a fancy night out as much as the couple, but even on vacation, we are a lot more likely to seek out casual, wallet-friendly options when we can.

 Be sure to read the second installment in our countdown of delicious and wallet-friendly Oahu cheap eats, including our Oahu Cheap Eats Top Pick.

 Located adjacent to the Historic Kahuku Sugar Mill near on the road to North Shore, the Kahuku Food Cart Pod (do they call them pods in Hawaii?) is about as casual as it gets, and as a Portlander, it felt like home.

 What's not to love about a place where you can grab some fresh fruit, Hawaiian BBQ, and fresh lemonade, and then take a stroll through the vendor booths and pick out a coconut bra?